laymonage/slides-student-maintainer/slides.md

 None of this.
 None of this would've been possible without the Django community.

 - The Django Fellows.
 Carlton, Mariusz, Tim, all the previous ones.
-And now we have Natalia and Sarah.
+Now we have Natalia and Sarah.
 They're absolute legends.
 - django-developers.
 That's the name of the mailing list we used for people who contribute to the Django codebase.
 Discussing tickets, possible enhancements, reviewing PRs.
 Anyone can join.
 - django-users.
 People who use Django.
 On their jobs, their personal projects, anything.
 Without its users, Django would not flourish.
 - Django package maintainers.
 You write some code – it's useful, and you feel other people can benefit from it as well, so you publish it.
 Someone finds a way to improve it, you work together with them, and merge it in.
 In some cases, someone else improves your code and get it into Django core.
 Everyone gets it.
 Everyone wins.